 How Many Bushels of Corn Fit in a Semi-trailer

 When transporting cargoes, companies commonly use semi-trailer.
 They can haul different kinds of payloads from one location to another in a convenient way.
 They are also locally used to deliver agricultural products from the farm to the manufacturer or straight to their customers.
-Knowing the limits and maximum capacity of a trailer is one way in finding out the total number of bushels of corn you can fit in it.
+Knowing the limits and maximum capacity of a trailer is one way of finding out the total number of bushels of corn you can fit in it.

 A semi-truck with an empty trailer weighs around 35,000 pounds and the one without a trailer is about 10,000 to 20,000 pounds.
 However, a semi-truck with a loaded trailer has a gross weight of 80,000 pounds that is legally allowed in the United States.
-Regardless of the type of semi-trailer you are supposed to use, it is essential that they meet certain requirements such as the width and its overall weight capacity.
+Regardless of the type of semi-trailer, you are supposed to use, it is essential that they meet certain requirements such as the width and its overall weight capacity.
 It is also relevant to learn how to do the proper weight distribution when loading your products to avoid overload and certain difficulties during the transport.

-Given the fact that 80,000 pounds is the maximum capacity limit of each semi-trailer, it can generally hold bushels of corn at an estimated number of 900 to 1,000 bushels per semi-trailer since each bushel weighs 56 pounds.
-Speaking of which, bushel is a type of volume measurement that was created for agricultural products such as corn and wheat.
+Given the fact that 80,000 pounds are the maximum capacity limit of each semi-trailer, it can generally hold bushels of corn at an estimated number of 900 to 1,000 bushels per semi-trailer since each bushel weighs 56 pounds.
+Speaking of which, a bushel is a type of volume measurement that was created for agricultural products such as corn and wheat.
 The modern American bushel has an equivalence of 8 US dry gallons or a metric unit of 35.2391 liters.
 It is commonly used in a symbol of bu or bsh and is currently considered to have a volume of about 1.25 cubic feet.

 Test Weight of Corn